CSALS/Digit-Recognizer/README.md

 - Python (for machine learning)

 ## To be implemented:-
-- Add requirements.txt
-- Add introduction and details part for the web page.
+- To use Convolutional Neural Network which has better accuracy than these two
+- Modify the website
 - Add loading screen when computing the result
 - Make it responsive

 ## Issues:-
 - Canvas is not getting displayed when its styling is put into style.css file

-## Next Version:-
-- To use Convolutional Neural Network which has better accuracy than these two

 ## Contributing Guidelines:-
 1. Fork this repo.